SheplX/Fully-Integrated-Pipeline/README.md

 - For several cases, it's very important to watch what's happening to your cluster or your application or even some targets you want to check its metrics. to achieve this, tools such as Prometheus and Grafana provide enormous help for good care of your resources.
 Because several configurations must be done for both Prometheus and Grafana, it would be a nice idea to use helm packages for each tool configured with custom values. here are my custom configurations.
     - Setting up Jenkins job for pulling metrics by Prometheus.
-Jenkins with Prometheus plugin can push its metrics to prometheus. this can be achieved by setting jenkins target & path so Prometheus can reach Jenkins correctly.
+Jenkins with Prometheus plugin can push its metrics to Prometheus. this can be achieved by setting Jenkins target & path so Prometheus can reach Jenkins correctly.
     - Setting up alert manager with some rules. this is an awesome feature if you want to set some alerts to specific targets with some conditions. in my case, I set an alert to check all the instances inside my cluster if any instance is down for 1m send a message describing the down target and some information about it also if this instance is back and up send back a message to inform me. an additional thing for letting Prometheus reach the alert manager to send these alerts once any condition is achieved.
 I had to configure Prometheus with the alert manager endpoint.
-    - Setting up Slack notifications with Prometheus. to receive the above alerts, I set the alert manager to check these alerts. but if the cluster node is down, this not going to work. so I set up Prometheus with a slack webhook to be able to receive the alerts outside the cluster. the slack configuration will read the alert rules and send a notification whenever the condition is vailed for some instance.
+    - Setting up Slack notifications with Prometheus.
+To receive the above alerts, I set the alert manager to check these alerts. but if the cluster node is down, this not going to work. so I set up Prometheus with a Slack webhook to be able to receive the alerts outside the cluster. the slack configuration will read the alert rules and send a notification whenever the condition is vailed for some instance.
     - Setting up custom user and password for both Prometheus and Grafana.
 - Now Prometheus and Grafana must be ready.

 ![Prometheus-grafana-deployment](./Screenshots/Prometheus-grafana-deployment.png)

-- After both charts are up and ready if we take a look at Prometheus UI, we can see that Jenkins metrics are available and we can create some dashboards to it using grafana. sure there are more metrics are configured by default on Prometheus charts for the cluster, nodes, deployments, pods, services, and much more.
+- After both charts are up and ready if we take a look at Prometheus UI, we can see that Jenkins metrics are available and we can create some dashboards to it using Grafana. sure there are more metrics configured by default on Prometheus charts for the cluster, nodes, deployments, pods, services, and much more.

 ![Prometheus_jenkins_metrics](./Screenshots/Prometheus_jenkins_metrics.png)